radical-cybertools/ExTASY/README.md

 EnsembleAPI
 ============

-Provides an easy-to-use interface based on Radical pilot and provides functional support to simulate Ensembles
+Provides a command line interface to run multiple Molecular Dynamics simulations using Radical pilot as the underlying API.

 Requirements
 ============

 * Python >= 2.5
+* Passwordless ssh login to remote machine

 Installation